Skip to content

 ADMINSingle accountManage users in the same account, regenerate user keys

-USERSingle accountAccess its own user/agent/session data and shared resources in the same account
+USERSingle accountAccess its own user/peer/session data and shared resources in the same account

 Authentication Modes